SpectoLabs/hoverfly-java-grpc/README.md

 Putting the license file under `test/resources` folder is usually sufficient.

-Please email contact@specto.io if you require a new license.
+Please contact [SpectoLabs](https://specto.io/contact/) if you require a license.

 (c) SpectoLabs 2019.